 - Access to the weigh-in rooms is restricted based on gender.
 For example, only male coaches, team officials, athletes, and officials are allowed in the men's official weighin room and vice versa.
 All coaches and other team delegates must leave the weighin room before the start of the unofficial weigh-in and may not return until the end of the official weigh-in. - The weigh-in should have a calm and quiet atmosphere to ensure a smooth and quick process.
-Athletes should remain quiet throughout the process unless asked a question by a weigh-in official. - To ensure a fast and smooth process, before the start of the official weigh-in athletes should stand in line in their underclothing with their documents ready. - Athletes shall bring to the weigh-in their JJF accreditation card issued for the competition and photographic proof of identity.
+Athletes should remain quiet throughout the process unless asked a question by a weigh-in official. - To ensure a fast and smooth process, before the start of the official weigh-in athletes should stand in line in their underclothing with their documents ready. - Athletes shall bring to the weigh-in their IJF accreditation card issued for the competition and photographic proof of identity.
 Accepted documents are a valid passport or a valid national identity card showing the same nationality as the country of issue.
 The document presented must be the same nationality that the athlete is representing in the competition.
 A travel document which can resemble a passport will not be accepted.
 Athletes who have permission to take part in IJF events under rule 1.7.2 who do not have a valid passport issued by the represented country must present either a photographic identity or refugee travel document and the IJF authorisation letter.
-Athletes shall present all documents to the official who will verify their identity. - The official then invites the athlete to stand on the scales. - Athletes shall weigh-in wearing only underclothing (men underpants, women underpants and bra).
-Any head covering, watches, glasses, socks, jewellery, and body piercings must be removed. - Athletes are allowed to remove their underclothing without stepping off the scales to ensure they reach the minimum or the maximum weight limit of the weight category in which they are entered. - · Athletes can stand on the scales only once during the official weigh-in period. - The official supervising the weigh-in shall note and record the weight of the athlete in kilograms to one decimal point e.g., 51.9 kg, 73.0 kg. - Athlete steps off the scales.
+Athletes shall present all documents to the official who will verify their identity. - The official then invites the athlete to stand on the scales. - Athletes shall weigh-in wearing only underclothing (men must wear underpants and optionally a vest top and women must wear underpants and a bra or vest top).
+Any head covering, watches, glasses, socks, jewellery, and body piercings must be removed. - Athletes are allowed to remove their underclothing without stepping off the scales to ensure they reach the minimum or the maximum weight limit of the weight category in which they are entered. - Athletes can stand on the scales only once during the official weigh-in period. - The official supervising the weigh-in shall note and record the weight of the athlete in kilograms to one decimal point e.g., 51.9 kg, 73.0 kg. - Athlete steps off the scales.